fabienpuissant/vueTestGenerator/README.md

 					   "InfoCaracConfigBonus", "", "GestionAchat", ""]
 	},
 	{
-		name: "classStepButton",
+		name:  "changeTitle",
+		params : [["test", [1,2,3], 10], ["ok", [4,5,6], 20]],
+		functionType:  "method",
-		possibleValues: [
+		valuesChanged: [
 			{
+				name:  "title",
+				values: ["test", "ok"]
+			},
+			{
+				name:  "list",
+				values: [[1,2,3], [4,5,6]]
+			},
+			{
-				name:  "value",
+				name:  "testData",
-				values: [0,1,2,3,4,5,6,7]
+				values: [10, 20]
 			}
 		],
-		functionType:  "computed",
+		returnValues: ["ok", "ok"]
+	},
+	{
+		name:  "test",
-		returnValues: [
+		returnValues: ["testing"]
-			{"Button-step" :  true, "Button-step-0":  true},
-			{"Button-step" :  true, "Button-step-1":  true},
-			{"Button-step" :  true, "Button-step-2":  true},
-			{"Button-step" :  true, "Button-step-3":  true},
-			{"Button-step" :  true, "Button-step-4":  true},
-			{"Button-step" :  true, "Button-step-5":  true},
-			{"Button-step" :  true, "Button-step-6":  true},
-			{"Button-step" :  true, "Button-step-7":  true},
-		]
 	}
 ]
 ```

 ### Generate the spec file

 Once you have created the spec helper file, you can use plop to generate the spec using the command **plop test**.
-Enter the name of the component to test (which is the same than the spec file name you have created ) to generate the spec.
+Enter the name of the component to test (which is the same than the spec file name you have created ).
+After it ask the relative path of the component.
+If the component is in the root of the component folder, type nothing.
+Else, if the component is in a subfolder enter it.
+Example, the component is in component/tableView/table/componentName.vue.
+When it ask name of the component to test : componentName.
+And relative path : tableView/table/.
 Then the spec.js file is created in **tests/unit**.
 After that you can start the tests using the command **yarn test:unit**